epage/cargo-script-mvs/0000-cargo-script.md

 Note: this is a one-way door, we can't change the decision in the future based on new information.

-> Disposition: We decided against this because this effectively always requires
+> Disposition: Rejected because this effectively always requires the edition to
-> the edition to be set
+> be set

 **Alternative 5: Auto-insert latest**